anasiadan/Stock-Market-Prediction-Project/README.md

 ```

 3. Open and run the notebooks in order:
-   - First `eda.ipynb` to understand the data
+   - First `stock-market-eda.ipynb` to understand the data
    - Then `stock-market-prediction.ipynb` to see the prediction models

 ## 6.Results